- last update 31 Oct 2024 -

 I commented on the series here.

-Another fantastic book series made famous by a TV adaptation, the comics are all supplementary to the show, and The Expanse: Dragon Tooth (2023-2024) is to work as its last season.
+Another fantastic book series made famous by a TV adaptation, the comics are all supplementary to the show, and The Expanse: Dragon Tooth (2023-2024) works as its last season.

 I commented on the series here.